Gyn-CS: Reliable contraception at the time of caesarean section

 The ideal time to evaluate the patient’s future contraceptive needs, and to discuss the individual benefits and risks, is close to birth since it may be one of the few opportunities when she is in contact with medical services and acutely aware of the importance of contraception in future family planning.
 It is known that many couples have sexual intercourse within 6 weeks following delivery and that ovulation can return within this interval.
 However, few women are aware of their pregnancy risk

-The insertion of Gyn-CS is very simple and only takes about 3 to 4 minutes.
+The insertion of Gyn-CS is very simple and only takes a few minutes.
 Therefore, it can be performed by any trained gynecologist / surgeon whose clinic offers Gyn-CS for prevention of pregnancy and protection of the caesarean scar.
 The procedure is neither difficult nor associated with major possible complaints or complications.

 After the insertion